By Terry Weinheimer, The Weinheimer Group Inc

 Some times ripples or wrinkles develop after a carpet has been installed.
 Some times the carpet is “restretched” and new ripples occur within days, weeks or months.
 When this occurs installers and retailers often believe that there must be a delamination or dimensional stability problem with the carpet.

 When a new carpet is installed it should be power stretched.
 Even if Hercules is installing the carpet a knee kicker is not a power stretcher.
 A spike on the end of a pole attached to a power stretcher head is not a power stretcher.
-When you see poles (pipes) stretched out across the room and attached to a power stretcher head, this is the typical, proper way of power stretching.
-There are circumstances where it may be necessary to use other forms of stretching, especially in very large or extremely small areas.
+When you see poles (pipes) stretched out across the room and attached to a power stretcher head, this is typically the proper way of power stretching.
+There are circumstances where it may be necessary to use other forms of stretching.
+Especially, in very large or extremely small areas.

 As we discussed, most carpets have two backs on them called a primary back and secondary back.
 Many installers mistakenly believe that if they can easily separate the secondary back from the primary back the carpet must be defective.
 Again let me remind you that the secondary back is there to add dimensional stability.
-It does not require a high bond between the primary and secondary back for the backing system to be doing its job.
+It does not require a high bond between the primary and secondary back for the backing system to do its job.
 The fact is that the FHA standard for carpet lamination strength is only 2.5 pounds.
-As a method of comparison I performed a test on an orange and found that it required a minimum of 4 pounds pressure to remove the peel.
+For comparison, I performed a test on an orange.
+The orange required a minimum of 4 pounds pressure to remove the peel.

 Identifying the Causes of Delamination